kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 If it is scheduled to a node where the kubelet has the feature flag activated and the node meets the requirements to use user namespaces, then the pod will be created with the namespace.
-If it is scheduled to a node that has the feature disabled, it will be created without the user namespace.
+If it is scheduled to a node that has the feature disabled, it will be rejected (see more details about how it is rejected on section "What specific metrics should inform a rollback?").

 On a rollback, pods created while the feature was active (created with user namespaces) will have to be re-created to run without user namespaces.
 If those